sandalis05/MIT-FutureMakers/README.md

  | Inputs have to be images | Inputs have no special assumptions |
  | Better for image classificaion | Not ideal for feature extraction |

+ ### Day 15: July 20, 2021

+ **Advantages of the Rectified Linear Unit (ReLU)**
+ - Avoids and rectifies the vanishing gradient problem, since ReLU only saturates in one direction
+ - Involves simpler mathematical operations compared to other activation functions like sigmoid and tanh
+ - Less computationally expensive due to its simplicity

+ **Use Case Example**
+ This activation function is commonly used in hidden layers for MLPs and CNNs.